-As talent acquisition and talent management stakeholders around the world look to mitigate the business impact of 2020’s “new normal,” talent mobility has become increasingly important.
+As talent acquisition and talent management stakeholders around the world look to mitigate the business impact of 2020’s “new normal,” career mobility has become increasingly important.

 Moving the gig economy in-house.